Yosolita1978/Conference-Landing/README.md

 The slides for the Next.js course are available [here](https://www.canva.com/design/DAGK9Y4Cvb0/Tnngd9YNIPRykk-dqOnEKA/view?utm_content=DAGK9Y4Cvb0&utm_campaign=designshare&utm_medium=link&utm_source=editor).
 They provide detailed explanations and examples to guide you through each module of the course.

+## Workshop August 3rd Recap

+You can watch the full workshop video here: [TechConMe Workshop Video](https://youtu.be/Oj1L3BuIJuw).

+Here’s a recap of the key moments from the workshop:

+1. **Explanation of Next.js and Its Benefits**
+   Next.js is a powerful React framework that simplifies building fast, user-friendly web applications.
+We explored its benefits, including improved performance and simplified development.

+2. **Concept of Server-Side Rendering**
+   Server-side rendering was explained as a key feature of Next.js, enabling faster load times and improved SEO.
+If you want to learn more about how hydration works, visit this [article](https://nextjs.org/docs/app/building-your-application/rendering/server-side-rendering#hydration).

+3. **Installation and Setup of Next.js**
+   We demonstrated how to set up a Next.js project, including the installation process and configuration of the development environment.

+4. **Exploring the Project Structure and Default Files**
+   A walkthrough of the Next.js project structure helped clarify the roles of various default files and folders.

+5. **Explanation of the App Folder and Routing**
+   We delved into the app folder and how routing is managed in Next.js, emphasizing its simplicity compared to traditional React routing.

+You can watch the full workshop video here: [TechConMe Workshop Video](https://youtu.be/Oj1L3BuIJuw).

+## Next Workshop

+Join us for our next session on **Saturday, August 10th**, where we will continue to explore advanced topics in Next.js.
+Stay tuned for more details!

 # TechConMe Conference App